 If your garage door is notably banged up or glaringly outdated, consider having a new one installed as part of your home improvement initiative.
 Doing so can seriously increase the curb appeal of your residence, which will draw more buyers in.

-A garage door replacement is a relatively inexpensive home renovation, with the national average price at just $3,470.
-Expect it to boost your resale value by approximately $3,411, which means you’ll recoup 98 percent of the cost.
+A garage door replacement is a relatively inexpensive home renovation, with the national average at approximately $3,470.
+Expect it to boost your resale value by approximately $3,411, which means you’ll recoup 98% of the cost.